NinjaBearStudioTech/Documentation/Writerside/topics/input/ipt_changelog.md

 [improvement] Exposed activation and cancellation functions to Blueprints.
 [improvement] Added a function library method to provide the mouse cursor position in world space.
 [improvement] Added extra checks for the "Rotate to Mouse Cursor" functionality, so it better integrates with Common UI input modes.
+[improvement] Renamed the Forward Reference Tag, so it matches the naming convention for component tags: `Input.Component.ForwardReference`
 [bugfix] Added gameplay tag container include to the InputBufferInterface to avoid build issues.
 ```